jarvyii/jctc/README.md

 INQUIRY Project
 # Inquiry  System Project Plan

+Requirement to use the System.
+   - Login:
+          User: ja      password: ja    Level:  Supervisors
+          User: op      password: op    Level:  Operator

+   - Secret Code to Override low production:  123456

+   -Database System: SQLite

 ## What is it
+It's a Website for a plant facility.
+This system has to interact with other system they use.
+We have to connect and read info from 3 tables of their system.
+The customer wants to track where orders and items are as they move in the plant.
+The users have to log in the system and we have to different level access:
+  - Operator level: They can access only to produce parts.
+  - Supervisor level: They have access to check any order in the plant and print any info about it.

+After the operator finish a part they have to update it in our system.
+The operator can't produce more parts than ir has in the Order.
+If for any reason the operator produce less quantity than in the Order.
+They have to ask the Supervisor to approve this operation typing a secrete code.
-Its a Website for a plant facility.
-The customer wants to track where orders and items are as they move thru the plant.
-Travelers are a piece of paper displaying all the info on a order and it goes with the item thru the plant.
-Each item goes thru several machines depending on the process involved.
+They use a form names "Travelers": Its a form with all info about the order to execute:  Order number, quantity to produce, date, Description, etc. d it goes with the item thru the plant.
+Each item goes thru several machines depending on the process involved in the process.
-Screen will show traveler information necessary to perform job.
-Inquiry Screen will show the movement of each item per order.

 ## Technical Summary

-* PHP
+* Back End: PHP
-* SQLite
+* Database system: SQLite
-* HTML, CSS, JavaScript, JQuery, JSON, Bootstrap: For front end
+* Front End:  HTML, CSS, JavaScript, JQuery, JSON, Bootstrap.

 ## Features

 * Control User
   * Should check user name and password
-  * Show profile information
-    * Email
-    * First Name
-    * Last Name

 * Tracking Inquiry Information
   * Fields
     * Scan Bard code